MAD-I-T/magento-actions/README.md

 Choose elastic search or opensearch depending on your magento version:

-Config sample when using magento v2.4.6 and upper
+Config sample when using magento v2.4.X
  ```
  name: m2-actions-test
  on: [push]